Investment In Retail Trade Enterprises & Management Business License in Dubai

 One of the most significant advantages of operating within a UAE free zone is the entitlement to 100 per cent foreign ownership.
 There is no requirement for a local sponsor or Emirati partner, which removes a structural barrier that historically applied to mainland UAE company formation.

-Licence holders are subject to annual renewal obligations and must maintain compliance with applicable UAE regulations.
-Given that this licence falls under the Financial category, holders are also required to register their Ultimate Beneficial Owner details in accordance with UAE UBO regulations administered by the Ministry of Economy.
+License holders are subject to annual renewal obligations and must maintain compliance with applicable UAE regulations.
+Given that this license falls under the Financial category, holders are also required to register their Ultimate Beneficial Owner details in accordance with UAE UBO regulations administered by the Ministry of Economy.
 Anti-money laundering obligations apply and must be observed throughout the life of the entity.
-These requirements are standard for financial category licences and are designed to align the UAE's regulatory environment with international standards.
+These requirements are standard for financial category licenses and are designed to align the UAE's regulatory environment with international standards.

 Why Dubai South Is the Right Base for Retail Trade Investment